 2. Disable WebRTC in the browser (Firefox)

 3. Use of extensions in browsers

-Note that not all VPN will protect you from WebRTC Leak, so we have suggested you the best ones only.
+Note that not all VPN will protect you from WebRTC Leak, so we have suggested the best ones only.

 How to Fix WebRTC using VPN